MaxSAT Resolution and Subcube Sums: The Proof System

-For $a'\in C\cap X_3$, it must falsify three equations overall, so $G_C$ must have either one or three odd components.
-If it has only one odd component, then there is another assignment in $C$ falsifying just one equation (from this odd component), so $C\cap X_1 \neq \emptyset$, a contradiction.
-Hence $G_C$ has exactly three odd components, with vertex sets $V_1, V_2, V_3$, and overall $k \ge 3$ components.
-An $a \in C \cap X_3$ falsifies exactly one equation in $I(1), I(2), I(3)$.
-We thus arrive at the expression
+Pick any $a'\in C\cap X_3$; at least one such assignment exists by assumption.
+It must falsify three equations overall, so $G_C$ must have either one or three odd-charged components.
+If it has only one odd-charged component, then there is another assignment in $C$ falsifying just one equation (from this odd-charged component), so $C\cap X_1 \neq \emptyset$, a contradiction.
+Hence $G_C$ has exactly three odd-charged components, with vertex sets $V_1, V_2, V_3$ of sizes $n_1,n_2,n_3$ respectively, and overall $k \ge 3$ components.